Unsupervised Learning

 - Finding events that happen together.

-- People who buy jam often buy bread, beer with peanuts, and wine with cheese.
+- Jam is often bought with bread, beer with peanuts, wine with cheese